Planning a visit to Tukad Cepung Waterfall? Wonderful!

 After reaching a wide-open area with an abundance of light, you will finally arrive at the Tukad Cepung Waterfall.

-As a stand-alone waterfall, Tukad Cepung would not be considered jaw-dropping.
-However, with the canyon framing its curves and the light rays seeping in, it is like a page out of a fairytale.
+As a relatively small waterfall, Tukad Cepung would not be considered jaw-dropping.
+However, with the canyon framing its curves and the sun rays seeping in, it is like a page out of a fairytale.

 You can swim in the Tukad Cepung Waterfall but it isn’t particularly deep, making it difficult to get a proper swim.
-Tukad Cepung is more of a place for a gorgeous Instagram photo than a waterfall for swimming!
+Tukad Cepung is more of a place for a photo rather than a waterfall for swimming!

 Once 11 AM hits, the Tukad Cepung tours will start arriving.

 Arriving in the late afternoon is a decent alternative if you cannot visit in the morning.
-You won’t see nearly as many sun rays but the crowd won’t be as bad as midday!
+There won’t be nearly as many sun rays but at least you won’t see a huge crowd.
+Of course, you’ll also want to visit on a sunny day.

 This concludes our guide to Tukad Cepung Waterfall in Bali!
 Why are you waiting for?
 Pack your boots, book your flights, and go chase that waterfall!